How to Get your Data Sparkling Clean – Fast!

 Duplicates can be a serious problem.
 Sometimes you can find them just by analyzing the ID variables.
 Other times you’ll need to jointly analyze sets of variables.

-It’s also super useful to set up some unit tests to automate the process of checking for errors.
+When cleaning data, it is super useful to set up some unit tests to automate the process of checking for errors.
 This is an especially good investment when it comes to longitudinal or tracking projects as unit tests can automatically check key things whenever new data is uploaded.
 Some common things to test for in unit tests include: out of range errors, flow errors, variable non-response, variable consistency errors, lie tests, and sum constraint errors.

 And finally - clean the data!